Michael Barratt (astronaut): Expedition 19/20

 Barratt was assigned to the Expedition 19 crew in February 2008 and launched to the International Space Station in March 2009 aboard Soyuz TMA-14.
-His stay aboard the ISS continued through until the end of Expedition 20 in October 2009.
+His stay aboard the ISS continued until the end of Expedition 20 in October 2009.

-During Expedition 20 Barratt performed and EVA and IVA together with Gennady Padalka.
-The first EVA, on June 5, 2009, lasted for 4 hours and 54 minutes, Prepared the Zvezda service module transfer compartment for the arrival of the Poisk module, installed docking antenna for the module, photographed antenna for evaluation on the ground, and photographed the Strela-2 crane.
+During Expedition 20, Barratt performed both an EVA and IVA together with Gennady Padalka.
+The first EVA, on June 5, 2009, lasted for 4 hours and 54 minutes and prepared the Zvezda service module transfer compartment for the arrival of the Poisk module, installed docking antenna for the module, photographed an antenna for evaluation on the ground, and photographed the Strela-2 crane.

-The second was an internal spacewalk in the depressurised Zvezda transfer compartment, to replace one of the Zvezda hatches with a docking cone, in preparation for the docking of the Poisk module later in 2009.
-This spacewalk lasted 12 minutes.
+The second was an internal spacewalk (IVA) in the depressurized Zvezda transfer compartment to replace one of the Zvezda hatches with a docking cone in preparation for the docking of the Poisk module later in 2009.
+This IVA lasted 12 minutes.

-Barratt returned to Earth on October 11, 2009, after spending 198 days, 16 hours and 42 minutes in space., on Soyuz TMA-14 along with Padalka and space tourist Guy Laliberté.
+Barratt returned to Earth on October 11, 2009 after spending 198 days, 16 hours, and 42 minutes in space on Soyuz TMA-14 along with Padalka and space tourist Guy Laliberté.

 STS-133

-Barratt flew as a mission specialist on STS-133, the final flight of Space Shuttle Discovery.
+Barratt next flew to space as a mission specialist on STS-133, the final flight of Space Shuttle Discovery.
 The mission launched on February 24, 2011, and landed on March 9, 2011.
-The mission transported several items to the space station, including the Permanent Multipurpose Module Leonardo, which was left permanently docked to one of the station's ports.
+The mission transported several items to the space station, including the Permanent Multipurpose Module Leonardo, which was left permanently docked at one of the station's ports.
 The shuttle also carried the third of four ExPRESS Logistics Carriers to the ISS, as well as a humanoid robot called Robonaut.
-During the mission Barratt was in charge of the robotics activities in the station.
-Total duration of STS-133 was 12 days, 19 hours and 4 minutes.
+During the mission Barratt was in charge of robotics activities.
+The total duration of STS-133 was 12 days, 19 hours, and 4 minutes.

-Post-spaceflights
+Post-Shuttle era

 From January 2012 through April 2013, Barratt was manager of the Human Research Program at NASA Johnson Space Center, researching the health and performance risks associated with long-duration human spaceflight and mitigating them.

-In 2013, Barratt served as cavenaut into the ESA CAVES training in Sardinia, alongside Jeremy Hansen, Satoshi Furukawa, Jack Fisher, Aleksei Ovchinin and Paolo Nespoli.
+In 2013, Barratt served as cavenaut during the ESA CAVES training in Sardinia, alongside fellow NASA astronaut Jack Fisher, CSA astronaut Jeremy Hansen, JAXA astronaut Satoshi Furukawa, ESA astronaut Paolo Nespoli, and Roscosmos cosmonaut Aleksey Ovchinin.

-As of 2018, Barratt is involved with the human missions to Mars, and dealing with the health risks of the spaceflight to Mars, especially the risks from cosmic radiation.
+Expedition 70/71/72

+Barratt made a second long-duration mission to the International Space Station as a flight engineer on the Expedition 70, 71, and 72 crew and also served as the pilot on the SpaceX Crew-8 mission, which launched on March 4, 2024.
+The mission successfully splashed down on October 25, 2024, concluding a nearly eight-month science mission.